 QR Codes while popular, come with its own set of myths.
-Here are new myths on QRCode vs NFC, analytics and piracy
+Here are new myths on QR Code vs NFC, security and phishing

 Myth # 5: QR Codes Are Less Useful Than NFC

-Myth # 6: QR Codes Have No Useful Analytics
+Myth # 6: QR Codes Have No Security

-Myth #7: QR codes can be “hijacked” or redirected to a pirate site
+Myth #7: QR codes can be used to launch phishing attacks

 While QR codes will continue to be treated like most other technology pieces – with skepticism.
 Remember the early days of Telephone, Computer or SMS or even a mobile phone.
 Who would use this ten year from now was the question and in all cases they have become mainstream and have been innovated into something bigger?
 Just because a few people are not raving about technology doesn’t mean that they’re not using it.